alexandre-ordas/sogeti-test/README.md

 # Welcome to Todo-List
-Recruitment test for Sogeti about a Todo List <br>

 <br> In this todo list you could :
 - see the details of task ;
 - add a task ;